locationtech/geomesa/docs/user/cli/ingest.rst

 The ``--input-format`` argument can be used to specify the type of files being ingested.
 Currently GeoMesa supports Avro, CSV, TSV, Json/GeoJson, GML, and SHP.
 If not specified, the input file extensions will be used to determine the file type.

+The ``--no-tracking`` argument instructs the application to close when the ingest job has been submitted rather than tracking and displaying the progress of the ingest.
+This is useful when a script is submitting the job or it is undesirable to leave the JVM running.
+Note that supplying this parameter does not silence the application and it will still provide information about the status of the job submission.

 The ``--run-mode`` argument can be used to run ingestion locally or distributed (using map/reduce).
 Note that in order to run in distributed mode, the input files must be in HDFS.
 By default, input files on the local filesystem